-As for the legitimate Louis Vuitton bag, you can notice how its inscriptions are thicker since they are fit deeper into the metal.
+As for the legitimate Louis Vuitton bag, you can notice how its inscriptions are thicker since they fit deeper into the metal.

 For the eighth method on how to spot fake Louis Vuitton bags, we are going to look at the buttons since they also have the classic buttons “LOUIS VUITTON” inscription as well.

-On the other hand, the authentic bag having its text thinner, the amount of kerning between the letters is bigger than the one between the fake bag’s letters engraved into the buttons.
+On the other hand, the authentic bag has its text thinner, and the amount of kerning between the letters is bigger than the one between the fake bag’s letters engraved into the buttons.

 From t-shirts to hoodies, jackets and many other clothes, Louis Vuitton always comes up with lots of creating clothes that stand out and shine from the rest of the brands.

-The neck/waist tag, depending on whether you have a top or a bottom – these are one of the best ways when it comes to spotting fake Louis Vuitton clothes.
+The neck/waist tag, depending on whether you have a top or a bottom – these are one of the best ways when it comes to spot fake Louis Vuitton clothes.

 On the other hand, the authentic Louis Vuitton item has its “LOUIS VUITTON” text properly shaped, as all of the threads are placed in straight lines, so the text is visibly nicer than the one on the replica tee.

 In the picture with the real vs fake Louis Vuitton t-shirts above, we have pointed out how the fake tee has its text on the wash tag at the wrong thickness.

 On the other hand, the authentic Louis Vuitton t-shirt has its “MADE IN ITALY” text looking thicker and wider than the one on the fake item.